microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Simultaneously imaging both vasculature and bone tissue non-destructively in 3D has long been a challenge, especially in large bone grafts or near metal implants [@doi:10.1007/s10439-015-1253-3; @doi:10.1152/ajpcell.00195.2022].
 Thus, many research areas, such as tissue engineering, implantology, reconstructive surgery, bone biology, and bone metastatic disease, benefit from improved three-dimensional imaging of the vasculature within bone tissue.

-In the last decades, X-ray microcomputed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
+In the last decades, X-ray microcomputed tomography (microCT) has gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
-Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues, it is not easily feasible to distinguish such structures within the bone.
+Due to the inherently small difference in X-ray absorption levels between vessels and different soft tissues, it is not easy to distinguish such structures within the bone.
 To unambiguously detect vasculature within bone, it is necessary to instill the vessels with a contrast agent or use a casting method to fill the blood vessels.
 Another alternative to detect vessels within bone is synchrotron radiation-based X-ray microtomography, specifically employing phase-contrast tomography [@doi:10.3389/fphys.2017.00769].
 Although it has potential, synchrotron radiation-based X-ray microtomography is not as easily attainable for most preclinical researchers as microCT and has severe drawbacks in terms of visualized sample volume.